Occupied Palestinian Territories

 Responding to the humanitarian emergency in Gaza by operating primary and maternal health clinics, coordinating emergency surge staffing, and distributing essential supplies

-ALERT: The winter storms of 2026 have transformed Gaza’s displacement camps from temporary shelters into zones of extreme survival risk.
+ALERT: Families are facing multiple life-threatening public health threats.
+Rodent infestations, damaged water infrastructure, and food insecurity have turned Gaza’s displacement camps from temporary shelters into zones of extreme survival risk.

 We need your help.
 Every dollar raised directly impacts our ability to provide care and support to children and communities who need us most.